Coop Himmelb(l)au

-Coop Himmelb(l)au (A pun meaning Coop Sky Building and Coop Sky Blue) is an architecture, urban planning, design, and art firm founded by Wolf D. Prix, Helmut Swiczinsky, and Michael Holzer in Vienna, Austria in 1968.
+Coop Himmelb(l)au (a pun meaning Coop Sky Building and Coop Sky Blue) is an architecture, urban planning, design, and art firm founded in 1968 by Wolf D. Prix, Helmut Swiczinsky and Michael Holzer in Vienna, Austria.

 History

-Coop Himmelb(l)au was founded in 1968 by Wolf D. Prix, Helmut Swiczinsky and Michael Holzer in Vienna and has been active in the fields of architecture, urban planning, design and art ever since.
+Coop Himmelb(l)au was established in 1968 by Wolf D. Prix, Helmut Swiczinsky, and Michael Holzer in Vienna and has been active in the fields of architecture, urban planning, design and art ever since.
 In 1988 a second studio was opened in Los Angeles.
-Further project offices are located in Frankfurt, Germany and Paris, France.
+Further project offices are located in Frankfurt, Germany, and Paris, France.

 The architecture studio Coop Himmelb(l)au is now run by Wolf D. Prix, Harald Krieger, Karolin Schmidbaur and project partners.
 The project partners include Michael Beckert, Luzie Giencke, Andrea Graser, Helmut Holleis, Markus Pillhofer, Markus Prossnigg, Wolfgang Reicht, Frank Stepper and Michael Volk.
 Michael Holzer early left the office in 1971.
-Helmut Swiczinsky retiredt from operational business in 2001, and his final retirement was in 2006.
+Helmut Swiczinsky retired from operational business in 2001, and his final retirement was in 2006.
 Wolf D. Prix heads the studio as Design Principal / CEO.
 From 2000 to 2011 Wolfdieter Dreibholz was managing director and partner of Coop Himmelb(l)au.
 Harald Krieger became partner and managing director of COOP HIMMELB(L)AU Europe GmbH in Frankfurt am Main in 2003.
 In 2011 he also took over the financial management of the studio as CFO.
 Karolin Schmidbaur became a partner in the office in 1996 and she is currently the design and managing partner of the office in Vienna (since 2009) and head of the studio in Los Angeles (since 2003).

 The group's works were featured in the Museum of Modern Art's Deconstructivist Architecture exhibition in 1988, curated by Philip Johnson and Mark Wigley.
 As a result, Coop Himmelb(l)au was henceforth included in the group of deconstructivist architects.
 The bureau never officially included itself in this group.
 However, certain working practices, such as collage, and the architectural language show similarities with other architects in this direction.